asyarb/react-use-googlelogin/README.md

 `googleUser`.
 To use this function, a user must have logged in via `grantOfflineAccess`.

+On success, the function will return an object containing the new `accessToken` and corresponding `expiresAt` epoch time.

 Under the hood, this calls `GoogleUser.reloadAuthResponse()` and handles the react state updates.
 See
 [Google's docs](https://developers.google.com/identity/sign-in/web/reference#googleuserreloadauthresponse)